snowdj/CodingPuzzles-Python/CodingPuzzles/doc/datastructure/Implement Stack by Two Queues.md

 # Thoughts

-- Use one queue
+- Use one queue: push - O(1), pop - O(n), top - O(n)
-  - push(x): push to back
+  - push(x): Push to back
-  - pop(): for all elements in queue except for the last one, pop from front then push to back.
+  - pop(): For all elements in queue except for the last one, pop from front then push to back.
 Then pop from front
-  - top(): for all elements in queue, pop from front and push to back，use top to record the poped element, return top
+  - top(): For all elements in queue, pop from front and push to back，use top to record the poped element, return top
-  - empty(): check if queue is empty
+  - empty(): Check if queue is empty

+- Use two queues: push - O(n), pop - O(1), top - O(1)
+  - push(x): Keep all the elements in queue1 in reverse order.
+In every push, put the new element in the empty queue2, and add elements in queue1 to queue2 (orders are reversed now).
+Swap queue1 and queue2, so now the first element in queue1 is the last one added to queue1.

 # My Solution